 ‘Do you know nobody has asked me that before.
 (Slight hesitation)….Well I’m not sure I should say this but….
 I would say Donald Trump.
 (Both laugh)…Because love him or hate him.
 Trump can hold an audience.
 Massive ambition.
 Massive selfishness.
 What other people might call focus.

 Great desire for more to the extent of not really caring about the consequences.
 A winner, an influencer, a persuader.
 I would say there’s a little bit of Jack inside Donald Trump’.

-The TV show aired on BBC1 and at it’s peak reached audiences of 15 million, with all 4 series available on DVD.
+The TV show aired on BBC1 and at its peak reached audiences of 15 million, with all four series available on DVD.
 Do the actors realise the enormity of what they are taking on ?

 This is all Tyneside people, I’ve been massively impressed.
 There’s a great team working their socks off down there and that makes me feel good on behalf of my dad.

-When we met I was very impressed with some of her ideas and I was very keen to have a woman direct because a woman has never directed When the Boat Comes In.
-In the 70’s when it was made there were no female directors in television and the series is full of very powerfull women characters’.
+When we met, I was very impressed with some of her ideas, and I was very keen to have a woman direct because a woman has never directed When the Boat Comes In.
+In the ’70s when it was made there were no female directors in television and the series is full of very powerful women characters’.

-In season 4 episode 2 contains an outstanding scene with Sarah and Jack where she tells him her husband and his best mate Matt has died….
+In season four episode two contains an outstanding scene with Sarah and Jack where she tells him her husband and his best mate Matt has died….